dhanalaxmi-b/Significant-Contribution-of-Components/README.md

 #Significant contribution of Components.

 	To evaluate most important feature that explains the major part of variance of the response.
 Computing dominant product helps to build high performing models

-Libraries: Caret.
+Library: Caret

 Steps involved: